zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 ### Prerequisites

-  - User has mainframe identity
-  - User has distributed identity
+- The users who need access to mainframe resources using OIDC authentication must have a mainframe identity
+- The users distributed profiles in teh OIDC provide are configured to have access rights to the client application
 - SAF mapping for the above user identities

 #### External IDP Configuration

-- ** The Client Application must be configured in the distributed IDP.
+- The Client Application must be configured in the distributed IDP.
-- ** User assigned to the Client Application
+- User assigned to the Client Application
 F
 ### API ML Configuration
-- ** Allow OIDC authentication
+- Allow OIDC authentication in zowe.yaml
-- ** External IDP config
+- External IDP configuration in the API ML GW application.yaml
+-